krlospelaez/js-fixtures/README.md

 - `cleanUp()`
   - cleans-up fixtures container

-Finally, there are two convenience properties to access the contents of the sandboxed iframe:
+Finally, there are two convenience methods to access the contents of the sandboxed iframe:
 - `body`
   - returns the html contents of the body.
 Use it to assert various values on the body of the iframe DOM.
 - `window`